terut/logouthook/README.md

 end quit
 ```

-Also open system preference, and set this app to startupitems with user and group settings.
+Also open system preference, and set this app to Login Items with user and group settings.

 ![screenshot3](screen/screenshot3.png)